MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingcustom.md

 ---
 UID: NF:traceloggingprovider.TraceLoggingCustom
 title: TraceLoggingCustom macro (traceloggingprovider.h)
+description:
-description: Wrapper macro for an event field packed using a custom serializer.
+  TraceLogging wrapper macro that adds a field that was packed using a custom serializer to the event.
 helpviewer_keywords:
   [
     "TraceLoggingCustom",